ai8rahim/aiwebsite-backup/content/index.md

 ---
-title: "About Me"
+title: "Dr Ahmed Ibrahim"
 date: "2020-08-06"
 draft: false
 ---

 {{< figure class="avatar" src="/avatar.jpg" >}}

 Hello and welcome to my website.
 I am a [cyber security academic](https://www.ecu.edu.au/schools/science/staff/profiles/lecturers/dr-ahmed-ibrahim) at the Edith Cowan University ([ECU](https://www.ecu.edu.au/) [@EdithCowanUni](https://twitter.com/EdithCowanUni)), School of Science.
 I am also a researcher at the ECU Security Research Institute.
 I teach network security in the Master of Cyber Security program.
-I am also the Course Coordinator of the Bachelor of Science ([Cyber Security](https://www.ecu.edu.au/degrees/courses/bachelor-of-science-cyber-security)) program.
+I am also the Course Coordinator for the Bachelor of Science ([Cyber Security](https://www.ecu.edu.au/degrees/courses/bachelor-of-science-cyber-security)) program.

 My research is focused on tackling cyber security challenges in areas related to:
 * critical infrastructure and Internet of Things (IoT),